nus-cs2103-AY2324S2/ip/docs/README.md

 >
 > * The <index> must be a valid index from the task list,
 > meaning that the task must exist.
+> * You can mark an already marked task again, but it does nothing.

 > **Example**
 >
 > `mark 1`
 >
-> * This marks the first task from your task list.
+> * This marks the first task from your task list as complete.

 ### Unmarking a task:  `unmark`